On May 1st 1997, a general election took place in the UK. It was won by the Labour Party after 18 years of Conservative Government (1979-1997).

 - the abolition of poindings and warrant sales.

-The British Parliament had to repeal it but had not any time to discuss it: the Scottish Parliament repealed it.
+The British Parliament had to repeal it but did not have any time to discuss it: the Scottish Parliament repealed it.

 - tuition fees.